guidsen/react-simple-universal/README.md

 const routes = createRoutes();

-// This will contain an express server with webpack hot reloading const app = universal({ routes, reducers, app: expressDevServer(config) });
+// This will contain an express server with webpack hot reloading
+// You can just add your own configuration here like: app.use('/', myMiddleware) const app = universal({ routes, reducers, app: expressDevServer(config) });
 ```

+**That's it!** You got a working server-side rendered React application now.

 ## Feedback or want to contribute?
 Do you have feedback or do you want to contribute?
 Please send me a message on twitter [@guidsen](https://twitter.com/guidsen) or make an issue.